cerner/terra-toolkit/docs/AxeService.md

 # Axe Service
-Terra toolkit automatically includes the wdio-axe-service which enhances an webdriver.io instance with commands for accessibility testing using the [Axe](https://github.com/dequelabs/axe-core) utility.
+Terra toolkit automatically includes the wdio-axe-service which enhances a webdriver.io instance with commands for accessibility testing using the [Axe](https://github.com/dequelabs/axe-core) utility.

 ## Options

 Under the key `axe` in the wdio.conf.js you can pass a configuration object with the following structure:

 * **inject** - True if the axe script should be injected by the test running.
-Disable if axe is already included in the test files which slightly speed up runs.
+Disable if axe is already included in the test files, which slightly speed up runs.
 Defaults to true.

 ```js
 // wdio.conf.js